-\item The parallel set $K^{+\eps}=\bigcup_{x\in K}B_D(x,\eps)$ satisfies
+\item the parallel set $K^{+\eps}=\bigcup_{x\in K}B_D(x,\eps)$ satisfies

 \end{itemize} \end{lem} \begin{proof} Recall that the premeasure $\sigma_{D-d}^\eps$, given in (\ref{def:premeasure}), satisfies $ \sigma_{D-d} ^\eps(K) \uparrow \sigma_{D-d} (K)$ as $\eps \downarrow 0$.
 Suppose $ \sigma_{D-d} (K) =a >0$ (otherwise, there is nothing to prove).
 Then, for sufficiently small $\eps$, $ \sigma_{D-d} ^{3\eps}(K) >a/2$.
-We perform a covering of $K$ by induction using balls centred at points in $K$ and of radius $3\eps$ exactly.
-To do so, we start from one point of $K$, and at each step, we define a new ball such that (i) the center belongs to $K$ and (ii) does not belong to the union of the preceding balls.
-By compactness, the needed number of such balls, say $\ell(\eps)$, is finite, and by definition of the Hausdorff pre-measure, Let $t_1, \ldots, t_{\ell (\eps)}$ be the centres of the balls; the balls $B_D(t_i, \eps) $ constitute an $\eps$ packing giving the first assertion.
-The union of the balls, which has a volume (for certain constant $C_{2}$), is included in the parallel set $K^{+\eps}$ giving the second assertion. \end{proof}
+We perform a covering of $K$ by induction, using balls centered at points in $K$ with radius $3\eps$.
+To do so, we start with one point of $K$, and at each step, we define a new ball such that (i) its center belongs to $K$ and (ii) it does not belong to the union of the preceding balls.
+By compactness, the needed number of such balls, denoted $\ell(\eps)$, is finite.
+Moreover, by definition of the Hausdorff pre-measure,